 During her tenure with the City’s Law Department, Ms. Smith handled nearly every facet of the Law Department’s practice in some capacity.
 As a trial lawyer, Ms. Smith tried more than 60 federal civil jury trials to verdict, as well as hundreds of other litigation and policy matters.
 Significant matters included the 39th Police District litigation, NAACP v.
 City of Philadelphia, and the jury trials of Joseph Frazier v.
 City of Philadelphia, Estate of Shannon Schieber v.
 City of Philadelphia, and Robert Mitchell v.
 Mayor John F. Street.
 She also served as in-house legal counsel for former Philadelphia Police Commissioner Richard Neal.

 Ms. Smith subsequently headed the Law Department’s Affirmative Litigation Unit, which explored opportunities to pursue recovery on behalf of the City and initiated proceedings where appropriate and viable.
 For several years she headed the City’s Labor & Employment Unit, whose attorneys defended labor grievances and employment discrimination cases initiated in state and federal courts and administrative agencies, and she continued to managed the City’s collective bargaining and labor negotiations efforts even after her elevation to the position of Chair of the Law Department’s Corporate and Tax Group, where she managed the City’s transactional work, including real estate, tax and intellectual property matters.
-After two intervening years in private practice, Ms. Smith’s career at in government culminated in her 2008 appointment as City Solicitor, in which position she managed, among many other matters, the City’s nearly continuous labor negotiations with its municipal unions; the effort to sell the Philadelphia Gas Works; the severance of the City’s relationship with the local Council of the Boy Scouts of America; the resolution of a dispute with the Philadelphia Eagles over stadium box revenue; strip-search and stop-and-frisk class actions; the negotiation of the Verizon FiOS franchise agreement; the legislative and procedural restructuring of the City’s real estate tax assessment process; and the transfer of the Gallery and Gallery II properties for redevelopment.
+After two intervening years in private practice, Ms. Smith’s career in government culminated in her 2008 appointment as City Solicitor, in which position she managed a full-service municipal law firm of 190 lawyers and 325 total staff, and directed, among many other individual matters, the City’s nearly continuous labor negotiations with its municipal unions; the effort to sell the Philadelphia Gas Works; the severance of the City’s relationship with the local Council of the Boy Scouts of America; the resolution of a dispute with the Philadelphia Eagles over stadium box revenue; strip-search and stop-and-frisk class actions; the negotiation of the Verizon FiOS franchise agreement; the legislative and procedural restructuring of the City’s real estate tax assessment process; and the transfer of the Gallery and Gallery II properties for redevelopment.

 Ms. Smith’s more than 25 years of civil trial, risk management, litigation, and counseling experience also includes organizational restructuring; internal investigations; personnel and human resources management and advice; the hiring, retention and termination of employees; and counseling and strategic and risk management advice in a variety of matters, including employee injury claims and coverage, constitutional tort claims, employee discipline, and related policies.